chef-cookbooks/chef-ingredient/README.md

 end
 ```

-To install an addon of Chef Server from `:current` branch:
+To install an addon of Chef Server from `:current` channel:

 ```ruby
 chef_ingredient 'chef-server' do